Yoga and Meditation Retreats in Caribbean with Heather Greaves, E-RYT 500 (Experienced Yoga Teacher)

-Explore wholeness and wellness in daily living as you indulge in the tropical breeze.
+Explore wellness in daily living as you indulge in the tropical breeze and the ocean.

 Enjoy the island’s breathtaking landscapes and seascapes with visits to natural green spaces and diverse beaches on the north, south, east and west coasts.
 Discover Barbados, the jewel of the Caribbean.